-Here’s the good news: Car seats are designed to minimize neck movement and many wraps and carriers do so as well.
+Back to the good news: Car seats are designed to minimize neck movement and many wraps and carriers do so as well.
 The hard part, though, is ensuring babies are properly secured.

 “The way the manufacturer intends car seats to be installed, there shouldn’t be a lot of head flopping forward.
 If you see a child’s head falling forward in an installed seat, it’s probably installed at the wrong angle,” says Dr. Ben Hoffman, Oregon Health and Sciences University pediatrician and chair of the American Academy of Pediatrics’ Council on Injury, Violence and Poison Prevention.
 So you need to fix the angle of the car seat.

 - Don’t be overly concerned about a baby’s head flopping left or right, but be hypervigilant about making sure a baby’s head doesn’t flop forward, restricting airways.

 Easier said than done.
-Even the best car seats on the market often require a herculean effort to install, and even after hours of trying to get it right, an alarming majority of them aren’t properly installed.
+Even the best car seats on the market often require a herculean effort to install, and even after hours of trying to get it right, an alarming percentage of them aren’t properly installed.
 According to Hoffman, 80 percent of rear-facing car seats are installed incorrectly, and a whopping 95 percent of families with newborns make critical mistakes with car seats.
 Parents are strongly urged to get their seats checked by a certified technician.
 And, no, despite rumors to the contrary, firefighters cannot and should not stand in for technicians. (“Some of the most creative and frankly wrong car seat installations I’ve seen have been by well-meaning, uncertified firefighters,” says Hoffman.)

 Bottom line: A properly installed car seat should prevent flop-forward injuries, but not necessarily some side-to-side bobbling.
 Parents still concerned about that can resort to the toddler equivalent of airline pillows — animal-shaped neck braces or other apparatus intended to keep the head stationary — but Hoffman recommends that they don’t.